agocorona/heroku-buildpack-haste/README.md

 # Heroku Buildpack for Haskell modified to install GHC and Haste
-in the running environment so that Haste programs can be build and run.
+in the running environment so that your web application can invoke  GHC and Haste  to build and run programs at exploitation time.

 It is used to install heroku instances of the [tryhplay](http://github.com/agocorona/tryhplay) project